Post LASER Surgery Instructions

 OTHER SURGERY INFORMATION

-- ·o not be alarmed with any color changes or appearance of tissues following laser therapy.
-Tissues can be gray, yellow, red, blue, purple, “Stringy” and reflect normal response to laser treatments.
+- Do not be alarmed with any color changes or appearance of tissues following laser therapy.
+Tissues can be gray, yellow, red, blue, purple, “stringy” and reflect normal responses to laser treatments.

 - Do not be alarmed if any of the following occurs: